Canon 5D Mark II vs Fujifilm X30

 It is notable that the 5D Mark II has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Fujifilm X30?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark II: